Hicksville, New York: Library districts

 Hicksville is located within the boundaries of (and is thus served by) the Hicksville Library District, the Bethpage Library District, and the Syosset Library District.
 The boundaries of these three districts within the hamlet roughly correspond to those of the three school districts.

 Transportation

 Road

 Four state-owned roads pass through the hamlet: New York State Route 106, New York State Route 107, the Northern State Parkway, and the Wantagh State Parkway.
 Additionally, the Northern State Parkway forms portions of the hamlet's northern border.

-Other major roads within the hamlet include Jerusalem Avenue, Old Country Road, Plainview Road, and South Oyster Bay Road.
+Other major roads within the hamlet include Jerusalem Avenue, Old Country Road, Plainview Road, Woodbury Road, and South Oyster Bay Road.

 Rail

 Hicksville is a major hub on the Long Island Rail Road, where the Ronkonkoma Branch meets with the Port Jefferson Branch to form the Main Line.

 Bus

 The area is also a hub for the following routes operated by Nassau Inter-County Express: